 Personality and Physical Health

-Did you know that your personality can have a big effect on your physical health?
-Did you know that your physical health can also have an effect on your personality?
-Today I’m going to tell you about some of the amazing links between your personality and your physical health.
+Did you know that your personality can greatly affect your physical health?
+Did you know that your physical health can also affect your personality?
+Today I will tell you about some amazing links between your personality and physical health.

 How Does Personality Relate to Physical Health?

 Personality and physical health both influence each other.
-Based on your natural personality, you may be more or less likely to indulge in healthy or unhealthy habits.
-Using the traits in the “Big 5,” you can predict your likelihood of achieving great physical health.
+You may be more or less likely to indulge in healthy or unhealthy habits based on your natural personality.
+Using the traits in the "Big 5," you can predict your likelihood of achieving great physical health.

 What Does the Big Five Have to Do With Personality?

-A common model for personality is to split it into the ‘Big 5’ traits: conscientiousness, extraversion, openness to experience, agreeableness, and neuroticism (and, if you’d like to see which of these traits you have, I’ll give you a link to my personality quiz at the end of this video).
-Let’s go through each one and talk about how it’s linked to your physical health.
+A common model for personality is to split it into the ‘Big 5’ traits: conscientiousness, extraversion, openness to experience, agreeableness, and neuroticism (and if you’d like to see which of these traits you have, I’ll give you a link to my personality quiz at the end of this video).
+Let’s review each and discuss how it’s linked to your physical health.

 big five traits